 Driving on a Freeway

 - Engage your turn signal once the freeway traffic can see your vehicle on the ramp.
-Merge into traffic when there is an opening, ensuring you don’t merge in next to another vehicle or into another vehicle’s blind spot.
+Merge into traffic when there is an opening, ensuring you don’t merge next to another vehicle or into another vehicle’s blind spot.

 - Turn off your turn signal after you’ve completed the merge.